pranav-kural/threejs-spaceship/README.md

-# CSI 4130 - Assignment 2

-Curves, Animation and Viewing

-Student name: Pranav Kural
-Student number: 300241227
+# Threejs Spaceship

+A simple Three.js app that renders a spaceship in a 3D environment.

 ## Files

 Primary code is in `harmonograph.js`.
-The `harmonograph.html` file is the entry point for the application.
+The `index.html` file is the entry point for the application when loading through a web browser.

-There is also a `index.html` file which is a copy of `harmonograph.html` for easier loading with vite.

 ## Instructions